nicoleipi/personal-site/src/data/about.md

 - [Kevin He](https://www.hekevinb.com/)
 - [Raadwan Masum](https://raadwan.com/)

 If we are friends and you feel like you belong on this list, you're probably right.
-Pester me and I'll add you.
+Remind me and I'll add you.